Program 2025

 Theme Prevention I

-Room: TBA
+Room: Flagstad

 1. Preliminary Experience with Gambling Prevention Events for Children and Young People in Denmark